-Prerequisite(s): Corequisite(s): ENGL-050, ENGL-075
+Corequisite(s): ENGL-050, ENGL-075

-PSYC-200 Abnormal Psychology
+PSYC 200 Abnormal Psychology

-This course is an introduction to the psychological theory and research regarding abnormal and maladaptive human behavior.
-It provides a comprehensive overview of the major categories of abnormal behavioral disorders with an emphasis on theory and research (e.g., schizophrenia, affective disorders, substance abuse, eating disorders, etc.) Special attention will be given to the study of major concepts, theoretical perspectives, empirical findings and historical trends as they pertain to psychological problems: as well as exposure to issues in diagnostics and treatment techniques.
+This course is an introduction to the psychological theory and research regarding abnormal maladaptive human behavior. lt provides comprehensive overview of the major categories of abnormal behavioral disorders with an emphasis on theory and research (e.g., schizophrenia, affective disorders, substance abuse, eating disorders, etc.) Special attention will be given to the study of major concepts, theoretical perspectives, empirical findings and historical trends as they pertain to psychological problems: as well as exposure to issues in diagnostics and treatment techniques.
 This course is writing intensive and will use a variety of types of writing (e.g., class writing, reaction papers), in addition to or in place of more conventional formal papers.

-Prerequisite(s): ENGL-100, PSYC-100 Corequisite(s):
+Prerequisite(s): ENGL-100, PSYC-100

-PSYC-215 Social Psychology
+PSYC 215 Social Psychology

 This course introduces the major classic and contemporary theories and research in social psychology.
-One definition of social psychology is that it represents " an attempt to understand and explain how the thought, feeling, and behavior of individuals are influenced by the actual, imagined, or implied presence of others" (Allport, 1985).
+One definition of social psychology is that it represents "" an attempt to understand and explain how the thought, feeling, and behavior of individuals are influenced by the actual, imagined, or implied presence of others"" (Allport, 1985).
 Defined more broadly, social psychologists study social behavior.
 This course investigates the mental processes, situational factors, individual differences, and group phenomena that influence the way people interact with other people.
-This course has been designated as a writing-intensive course.

-Prerequisite(s): ENGL-100, PSYC-100 Corequisite(s):
+Prerequisite(s): ENGL-100, PSYC-100

-PSYC-220 Developmental Psychology
+PSYC 220 Developmental Psychology 3 cr.

 This course utilizes a life-span approach to human development, focusing on factors associated with physical, cognitive, social, and personality development from birth through adulthood.
 Using major developmental theories as a framework, both psychological and environmental factors and their interplay will be discussed.
-Topics will also include philosophical and historical bases of theories, as well as cultural factors that influence development.
+Topics will also include philosophical and historical bases of theories, as well as cultural factors which influence development.
 Students will be encouraged to think critically and apply their knowledge of development to their own lives.
-Prerequisite(s): ENGL-050, ENGL-075, PSYC-100